 Webinar Trainings – These trainings bring experts to share best practices in program management, event planning, virtual platforms, media relations, and science communication.

-Science policy groups across the United States managed by graduate students and postdocs are eligible to apply.
+Science policy groups across the United States managed by graduate students, medical students, and postdocs are eligible to apply.
 Grants are made only to support activities of student groups and are not payable to individuals.
 Eligible student groups must be located in the United States with a fiscal sponsor based in the U.S. If you have questions about locating a fiscal sponsor, please contact firstname.lastname@example.org for assistance.
-Grants are payable to the fiscal sponsor for the benefit of named student policy group.
+Grants are payable to the fiscal sponsor for the benefit of the named student policy group.
 Microgrants do not provide indirect costs for sponsoring institutions.

 criteria for evaluation